NDCHFresnoINeed/backend/README.md

 ## Resources/Need/Services include:##
 ---
-Housing
+Housing <br />
-Clothing
+Clothing <br />
-Food
+Food <br />
-Medical Help
+Medical Help <br />

 ##Techonology:##
 ---
-Google App Engine
+Google App Engine <br />
-Google DataStore
+Google DataStore <br />
-Google SQL
+Google SQL <br />

 ##What Needs to be done:##
 ---
 This portion is the backend service.
-It needs the support a REST API to have a website and other mobile devices to access the data.
+It needs the support a REST API to have a website and other mobile devices to access the data. <br />
-The data will be saved in SQL Database or in the datastore.
+The data will be saved in SQL Database or in the datastore. <br />

 It will need to be flexable so that we can utilize other API's to get data for the resources.

 ##So far what has been done is:##
 ---
-Basic classes to idicated what parts are needed.
+Basic classes to idicated what parts are needed. <br />
-Gradle as the build automation.
+Gradle as the build automation. <br />

 **Need Java 7**